A pair of French biologists have broken down the final frontier in the surge towards veganism.

 Despite their egg alternative being completely free of hens and cocks, they've managed to maintain a remarkable likeness to an egg, with a distinct white and yolk, setting it apart from competitors that replicate only one functionality.
 For example, Oggs made with aquafaba are designed for use in baking, while Just's egg replacer is made with mung beans and comes mixed, ready to scramble.

-Les Merveilloeufs even come in their own shells.
+Les Merveilloeufs even come in their own shells which the creators are hoping to make as eco-friendly as possible.